vswapna3202/Mars-Rovers-Project/README.md

     - Taking videos
     - Perform self diagnostic schedules
     - Get Telemetry data
-- Plateaus can not only be rectangular can be other shapes like square, circle etc
+- Plateaus can not only be rectangular can be other shapes like circle, hexagon etc
 - Other vehicles can also roam on the Mars terrain
+- obstacles.txt needs to be entered by user for fixed rover positions in this release.
+  This needs could be enhanced to updated and deleted automatically as rovers move positions